-ID Area / Domain(s) Name of Use Case Energy efficiency and grid Community supply-side optimal dispatch and support for extremely high RES intra-day services provision penetration
+ID Area / Domain(s) Name of Use Case Energy efficiency and grid support Community supply-side optimal dispatch and for extremely high RES penetration intra-day services provision

-Version Management Version No. Date Name of Author(s) Changes 1 04.02.2021 EDP NEW First draft 2 05.02.2021 Nikolaos Nikolopoulos (CERTH), Dionisios Stefanitsis (CERTH) Comments and inputs on related UCs narrative of use case, Diagrams, Actors Scenarios, Information Exchanged.
-Suggestion of inclusion of information regarding protocols fo communication/information data exchange according to SGAM architecture 3 09.02.2021 Carlos Patrão (VPS) Comments and inputs on narrative of use case, use case conditions, references and information exchanged 4 25.02.2021 Mónica Fernandes (EDP NEW) Collect all the feedback and start second version.
+Version Mana igement Version No. Date Name of Author(s) Changes 1 04.02.2021 EDP NEW First draft 2 05.02.2021 Nikolaos Nikolopoulos (CERTH), Dionisios Stefanitsis (CERTH) Comments and inputs on related UCs, narrative of use case, Diagrams, Actors, Scenarios, Information Exchanged.
+Suggestion of inclusion of information regarding protocols for communication/information data exchange according to SGAM architecture 3 09.02.2021 Carlos Patrão (CLEANWATTS) Comments and inputs on narrative of use case, use case conditions, references and information exchanged 4 25.02.2021 Mónica Fernandes (EDP NEW) Collect all the feedback and start second version.
 Add SGAM layers characterization.
-Improve diagrams, description, information exchanged and scenarios

-5 16.03.2021 Ioannis Moschos (CERTH) IVPP Requirements 6 29.04.2021 Mónica Fernandes (EDP NEW) KPI's added from D2.3 Collecting the new feedback 7 10.05.2021 Mónica Fernandes (EDP NEW) Final Version
+Improve diagrams, description, information exchanged and scenarios 5 16.03.2021 Ioannis Moschos (CERTH) IVPP Requirements 6 29.04.2021 Mónica Fernandes (EDP NEW) KPI's added from D2.3 Collecting the new feedback 7 10.05.2021 Mónica Fernandes (EDP NEW) Final Version 8 01.04.2022 Mónica Fernandes (EDP NEW) Minor changes on the complete description of the Use Case and update on the KPIs.

-Scope and Objectives of Use Case Scope This Use Case utilizes the flexibility from utility-scale supply side-assets to minimize energy curtailment in periods of high renewable generation.
-For this purpose, it also considers various storage systems such as electrolyzers and large-scale BESS to store the energy produced from dispatchable units and use it in periods of high demand.
+Scope and Objectives of Use Case This Use Case utilizes the flexibility from utility-scale supply side-assets to minimize energy curtailment in periods of high renewable generation.
+Scope For this purpose, it also considers various storage systems such as electrolyzers and large- scale BESS to store the energy produced from dispatchable units and use it in periods of high demand.
 Objective(s) The main goals of this use case are the following: 1.Provide flexibility on the generation-side 2.Reduce energy curtailment 3.Avoid grid challenges